OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 > [!NOTE]
 > To use APIs in any of the numbered requirement sets, you should reference the **production** library on the CDN: https://appsforoffice.microsoft.com/lib/1/hosted/office.js.
 >
-> For information about using preview APIs, see the [Excel JavaScript preview API set](#excel-javascript-preview-api-set) section within this article.
+> For information about using preview APIs, see the [Excel JavaScript preview APIs](#excel-javascript-preview-apis) section within this article.

 |  Requirement set  |  Office 365 for Windows  |  Office 365 for iPad  |  Office 365 for Mac  | Office Online  |  Office Online Server  |
 |:-----|-----|:-----|:-----|:-----|:-----|